Delaware’s Transfer Tax is a Sales Tax in Disguise

 The current realty transfer tax:

-- Raises upfront costs for first-time homebuyers
+- Raises upfront costs for first-time homebuyers that are not financeable (more cash due at settlement)

 - Makes it harder for families to relocate for work

-- Discourages housing turnover that keeps neighborhoods healthy
+- Discourages housing turnover

-As home prices rise, the tax rises with them — even if incomes do not.
+As home prices rise, the tax rises with them—even if incomes do not.
 That means families are paying more simply because the market changed, not because they are better off.

-A Tax on Moving, Not on Wealth
+A Tax on Moving, Not on Income or Wealth

 The realty transfer tax is not based on income or long-term ownership.
 You only pay it if you move.